IRS Form 1045 Instructions

 Line 11: AGI before NOL carryback

-For lines 11 through 38, you only need to complete these entries for carryback years in which:
+For Lines 11 through 38, you only need to complete these entries for carryback years in which:

-• You itemized deductions, and
+• You itemized deductions on Schedule A, and

 • Lines 3, 4, or 5 are greater than zero